muktihari/fit/docs/usage.md

 }
 ```

-**The ability to broadcast every message as it is decoded is one of biggest advantage of using this SDK, we can define custom listener to process the message as we like and in a streaming fashion, as long as it satisfies the [Listener](https://github.com/muktihari/fit/blob/master/decoder/listener.go) interface.**
+**The ability to broadcast every message as soon as it is decoded is one of biggest advantage of using this SDK, we can define custom listener to process the message as we like and in a streaming fashion, as long as it satisfies the [Listener](https://github.com/muktihari/fit/blob/master/decoder/listener.go) interface.**

 ### Peek FileHeader